unchil/GISMemo/README.md

 Weather information provided by OpenWeather: [OpenWeatherMap][openweatherlink].

-Gis Memo App supports the use of hot tack and night mode.
+Gis Memo App supports the use of haptics and night mode.

 Available languages include Korean, English, French, and Portuguese.